by Megan Stals

 HVST

-Stock price and year to date data as of 23 August 2023.
-Rest of data as of 31 July 2023.
-Source: ASX and ASX Investment Products - July 2023.
+Stock price and year to date data as of 15 May 2024.
+Rest of data as of 30 April 2024.
+Source: Stake, Google Finance and ASX Investment Products - April 2024.

 *The list of funds mentioned is ranked by assets under management (AUM).
-When deciding what exchange-traded funds (ETFs) to feature, we analyse the financials, recent news, state of the industry, and how actively traded they have been on Stake.
+When deciding what exchange traded funds (ETFs) to feature, we analyse the financials, the price point of an ETF unit, the AUM, management fees, and whether or not they are actively traded on Stake.

 How have these ETFs performed long-term